Merge (SQL): Implementations

-Database management systems PostgreSQL, Oracle Database, IBM Db2, Teradata, EXASOL, Firebird, CUBRID, H2, HSQLDB, MS SQL, Vectorwise and Apache Derby support the standard syntax.
+Database management systems PostgreSQL, Oracle Database, IBM Db2, Teradata, EXASOL, Firebird, CUBRID, H2, HSQLDB, MS SQL, MonetDB, Vectorwise and Apache Derby support the standard syntax.
 Some also add non-standard SQL extensions.

 Synonymous

-Some database implementations adopted the term "Upsert" (a portmanteau of update and insert) to a database statement, or combination of statements, that inserts a record to a table in a database if the record does not exist or, if the record already exists, updates the existing record.
+Some database implementations adopted the term upsert (a portmanteau of update and insert) to a database statement, or combination of statements, that inserts a record to a table in a database if the record does not exist or, if the record already exists, updates the existing record.
 This synonym is used in PostgreSQL (v9.5+) and SQLite (v3.24+).
 It is also used to abbreviate the "MERGE" equivalent pseudo-code.

 It is used in Microsoft Azure SQL Database.

 Other non-standard implementations

 Some other database management systems support this, or very similar behavior, through their own, non-standard SQL extensions.

 MySQL, for example, supports the use of INSERT ...
 ON DUPLICATE KEY UPDATE syntax which can be used to achieve a similar effect with the limitation that the join between target and source has to be made only on PRIMARY KEY or UNIQUE constraints, which is not required in the ANSI/ISO standard.
 It also supports >REPLACE INTO syntax, which first attempts an insert, and if that fails, deletes the row, if exists, and then inserts the new one.
 There is also an IGNORE clause for the INSERT statement, which tells the server to ignore "duplicate key" errors and go on (existing rows will not be inserted or updated, but all new rows will be inserted).

 SQLite's INSERT OR REPLACE INTO works similarly.
 It also supports REPLACE INTO as an alias for compatibility with MySQL.

 Firebird supports MERGE INTO though fails to throw an error when there are multiple Source data rows.
 Additionally there is a single-row version, UPDATE OR INSERT INTO tablename (columns) VALUES (values) [MATCHING (columns)], but the latter does not give you the option to take different actions on insert versus update (e.g. setting a new sequence value only for new rows, not for existing ones.)

 IBM Db2 extends the syntax with multiple WHEN MATCHED and WHEN NOT MATCHED clauses, distinguishing them with ...
 AND some-condition guards.

 Microsoft SQL Server extends with supporting guards and also with supporting Left Join via WHEN NOT MATCHED BY SOURCE clauses.

 PostgreSQL supports merge since version 15 but previously supported merging via postgresql.

 CUBRID supports MERGE INTO statement.
 And supports the use of INSERT ...
 ON DUPLICATE KEY UPDATE syntax.
 It also supports REPLACE INTO for compatibility with MySQL.

 Apache Phoenix supports UPSERT VALUES and UPSERT SELECT syntax.

 Spark SQL supports UPDATE SET * and INSERT * clauses in actions.